TeamMonumenta/scripted-quests/README.md

 Or compile it yourself using the included Ant build script.

 ## <a name="get-started"></a>Getting Started / Tutorial
-This plugin will likely only work with Spigot 1.12.2.
+This plugin only currently has compiled versions for Spigot 1.12.2.
+It will probably work with older versions but you must compile it yourself.

-Install it like all spigot plugins by placing it in your plugins folder.
+- Install it like all spigot plugins by placing it in your plugins folder.

-Start your spigot server.
+- Start your spigot server.
 This should create some folders under `plugins/ScriptedQuests/`

-Summon a test villager: `/summon minecraft:villager ~ ~ ~ {CustomName:"Aimee"}`
+- Summon a test villager: `/summon minecraft:villager ~ ~ ~ {CustomName:"Aimee"}`

-Create the needed scoreboard: `/scoreboard objectives add Quest01 dummy`
+- Create the needed scoreboard: `/scoreboard objectives add Quest01 dummy`

-Install the quest & compass config files:
+- Install the quest & compass config files:
 	- `samples/sample-quest.json` -> `plugins/ScriptedQuests/npc/sample-quest.json`
 	- `samples/sample-compass.json` -> `plugins/ScriptedQuests/compass/sample-compass.json`

-Reload the quest configuration: `/reloadquests`
+- Reload the quest configuration: `/reloadquests`

-Left-click Aimee to talk to her and start the quest.
+- Left-click Aimee to talk to her and start the quest.

-Give yourself a compass and right-click it to cycle available quests
+- Give yourself a compass and right-click it to cycle available quests

-Give yourself the quest item:
-`/give @s minecraft:dye 1 11 {display:{Lore:["QuestItem"]}}`
+- Give yourself the quest item: `/give @s minecraft:dye 1 11 {display:{Lore:["QuestItem"]}}`

-Talk to Aimee again to complete the quest
+- Talk to Aimee again to complete the quest

 ## <a name="web-editor"></a>Creating Quests with the Online Editor
 Creating these by hand is a pain - use the web editor!
 The web editor not only